Women's health and hormones

 1. What is PCOS — and why is it so often missed?

-Polycystic ovary syndrome is a hormonal disorder characterised by a combination of excess androgens (male hormones), irregular or absent ovulation, and — in many but not all cases — polycystic- appearing ovaries on ultrasound.
-Despite the name, the “cysts” are actually immature follicles that have stalled mid-development, not true cysts.
+PCOS combines three things: excess androgens (male hormones), irregular or absent ovulation, and, often, polycystic-appearing ovaries.
+Despite the name, the “cysts” are immature follicles that have stalled, not true cysts.

 2. The Rotterdam criteria: how PCOS is actually diagnosed

-The international gold standard for PCOS diagnosis is the Rotterdam criteria, endorsed by ESHRE, ASRM, and reaffirmed in the 2023 international evidence-based guideline.
+The international standard is the Rotterdam criteria, reaffirmed in the 2023 guideline.
 You need two out of three:

 1Oligo-ovulation or anovulation

-Clinically: irregular periods (cycles longer than 35 days, fewer than 8 cycles per year), or absent periods for 90+ days.
+Irregular periods (cycles over 35 days, fewer than 8 a year) or absent periods for 90+ days.

 2Clinical and/or biochemical hyperandrogenism